gokhalechaitanya/multipleinfections/README.md

 Reader can execute separated cells to obtain the figures or execute the whole notebook (this will take sometimes due to heavy computation of the bifurcation graph)

-- modelsetup.nb (a test to produce sketch in Mathematica)

 - Tools.m (functions that are needed in the trophicaltransmission_numerical.nb)